Joan Marsh: Career

-In 1915, Marsh made her first film appearance, an uncredited one, in the short The Mad Maid of the Forest, which her father was filming.
+In 1915, Marsh made her first film appearance, uncredited, in the short The Mad Maid of the Forest, which her father was filming.
 Later that same year she was also cast in Hearts Aflame and then billed as Dorothy Rosher.
 In 1917 she appeared too in A Little Princess and in no less than five other productions in 1918, including the comedy-drama Women's Weapons for Paramount Pictures.
 After these minor roles as a baby and toddler, Marsh finally became a star in Mary Pickford films such as Daddy-Long-Legs (1919) and Pollyanna (1920).
+Marsh made her last film appearance as a child in 1921.